IDANIO/Alterrain/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development env running
+A step by step series of examples that tell you how to get a development env running

-Say what the step will be

 ```
 git clone https://github.com/RaiderSoap/cmpm120-project.git myProject